MasterIsuru/dynamic-validation-app/README.md

   - date
 - Users can add required validations and check the validation message if the field is empty.
 - The implementation has multiple validation rules input functionality.
 So the user can add multiple conditions to the input fields.
+- Users have to add following field to create validation rule.
+  - Validation rule name
+  - Validation type
+  - Value / regex
+  - Validation message
 - For the **string** type, user can enter regex as an input.
 So the following criteria will be covered using suitable regular expressions.
   - The input must begin with a capital letter.
   - The input must match a specific pattern (e.g., an email format).
   - The input must not contain any special characters.
   - The input must be a valid date.
+- Users can check multiple regex values with multiple validation rules.
+Eg - Users can check string contains alphabet characters `/^[a-zA-Z]+$/` and vowels `/^[aeiou]$/` with 2 different regex values.
+If the 2 regex values conflicts, user will not get the correct result.